oliveres/server-docker-monitoring/README.md

 Before we get started installing the stack, we need to make sure that the following prerequisites are met:
 - Docker is installed on the host machine
 - Docker Compose is installed on the host machine
-- The host machine is running a Raspberry PI OS or any other compatible Linux distribution
+- The host machine is running a compatible Linux distribution

 ## Installation and Configuration